Which Schengen countries are reintroducing or maintaining border controls in 2026?

 Why?

-• High levels of asylum applications, irregular migration, and secondary movements.
+• Serious threat to public policy due to high levels of asylum applications, irregular migration, migrant smuggling and secondary movements.

-• Overburdening of the migration and asylum systems
+• Overburdening of the migration and asylum systems, particularly reception capacity.

 Border controls in Poland